moxious/halin/README.md

 2. Advisor and Diagnostics:  Checks your Neo4j configuration and finds problems, makes suggestions on how to improve.
 3. User & Role Management: allows you to administer users & roles across any number of machines.

+## Running Halin in Development Mode

+1. Clone the repo
+2. `yarn install`
+3. `yarn start`
+4. Inside of Neo4j Desktop, go to application settings, scroll all the way to the bottom, enable development mode
+5. For development app entry point, use http://localhost:3000/ (that's where yarn start will serve the app)
+6. For development app root path, enter /absolute/path/to/halin where you cloned the repo
+7. Finally, inside of desktop you'll see a special tile labeled "Development App 9.9.9".
+This will point to your running copy of Halin

 ## Installing Halin

 **Neo4j Desktop minimum version 1.1.10 is required.**